rapidsai/deployment/source/hpc.md

 # HPC

-RAPIDS works extremely well in traditional HPC (High Performance Computing) environments where GPUs are often co-located with accelerated networking hardware.
-RAPIDS can be deployed on HPC clusters managed by [Slurm](https://slurm.schedmd.com/).
+NVIDIA CUDA-X libraries for data science work extremely well in traditional HPC (High Performance Computing) environments where GPUs are often co-located with accelerated networking hardware.
+NVIDIA CUDA-X libraries for data science can be deployed on HPC clusters managed by [Slurm](https://slurm.schedmd.com/).

 ## Slurm